Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 A comprehensive, reader-friendly overview of crime with a focus on violent crime in the United States.

-I try to to respond to most user questions in one document which means that a wide variety of topics are included.
+I try to respond to most user questions in a single document, which means that a wide variety of topics are covered.

-Summations of yearly sources/links are included for FBI and National Crime Victimization Survey statistics along with other authoritative data.
+Summations of yearly sources/links are included for FBI and National Crime Victimization Survey statistics, along with additional authoritative data.

 Keywords: Crime, violent crime, crime rates, crime statistics, violence, crime in the United States, crime in the US, crime in America, crime research, FBI, National Crime Survey, National Crime Victimization Survey, Bureau of Justice Statistics, Gallup, criminology.